rynpsc/dialog/README.md

 ### Cancelling events

-Some event can be cancelling by calling `event.preventDefault`.
+Some events can be canceled by calling `event.preventDefault`.

 ```js
 dialog.on('dialog:cancel', function(event) {